Milooooo1/IPASS_lightMeter/README.md

 This is a project for a class at the Hogeschool Utrecht, Technische-Informatica.

 This project includes a libary for the BH1750 lightintensity sensor and an test application showing that the libary works.
 This project also contains a lightmeter application which uses the [hwlib](https://github.com/wovo/hwlib "Hwlib by wovo") and my BH1750 library.
+It also includes a library for a camera lightmeter application.
+This library uses the BH1750 library and calculates the ISO, Aperature and Shutterspeed for a correctly exposed image.
 If you wish to build the full lightmeter application follow this schematic made with [Frizting](https://fritzing.org/download/ "Fritzing")
 If the schematic is build correctly you can run the `test_app.cpp` as an example.